Top-Summer-Hackers/squad-goals-fork-polygon/README.md

 7. If you loose, your stake is forfeited: 10% for to challenge creator, 10% to the protocol, and the rest for the winners in the squad.

-8. Earn xDAI by creating popular challenges in the community
+8. Earn MATIC by creating popular challenges in the community

 ---

 ### How to create a Challenge

 1. Go to the 'Launch' page

 2. Fill in the form:

    - Name

    - Description

    - Duration (in days)

-    - xDAI stake
+   - MATIC stake

    - Maximum Number of Stakers

    - Tags

    - NFT Image

 3. Click 'Launch'